10 Stages of Grief & Strategies for Healing

 Stage 3: Depression and Isolation

-When a partner passes away, a person may stop engaging in hobbies, spend more time alone, and become disinterested in things that used to make them happy.
+When a partner passes away, a person may stop engaging in hobbies, spend more time alone, and become disinterested in things that once brought them happiness.

 A person with a chronic illness may show symptoms of depression, including low energy, a diminished desire to socialize, and ongoing melancholy.